Lesson 2: Schema Objects

 JOIN Addresses a ON c.id = a.CustomerId;

-CustomerAddresses View
+Fetch data from CustomerAddresses View

 | FullName | FullAddress |

-| Alice Evans | 123 Main Street, Anytown|
+| Alice Evans | 123 Main Street, Anytown |

 | Bob Smith | 456 Spruce Street, Anyburg|